camunda/camunda-docs-manual/content/update/minor/78-to-79/index.md

 # Throttle login attempts

-We introduce special mechanism for numerous unsuccessful login attempts.
+We introduce a special mechanism for consecutive unsuccessful login attempts.
-The user will be not able to try to login after unsuccessful login for some delay in seconds.
-This delay is calculated by formula and the containing values are configurable, please read more in [Identity service]({{< relref "user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) section
+A user will be delayed in trying to login after an unsuccessful login attempt for a certain amount of time (in seconds).
+This delay is calculated through a formula, and the contributing values are configurable.
+Please read more in the [Identity service]({{< relref "user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) section.

-The default values are
+The default values are:
 ```java
 loginMaxAttempts = 5;
 loginDelayFactor = 2;